-Skua and Kelp gull nests are inconspicuous among rocks.
+• Skua and Kelp gull nests are inconspicuous among rocks.
 Kelp gulls are particularly sensitive to human presence; observe carefully to avoid disturbance.

-Walk slowly and avoid sudden movements when carrying out research on the island.
+• Walk slowly and avoid sudden movements when carrying out research on the island.

-Joubin Islands

-15 km west of Palmer Station: 64° 24.6'W, 64° 46.3'S

-Protect sensitive breeding birds.
-Birds in the zone are the subject of long-term scientific study.

-Description Zone area: 4019 ha

-Moss vegetation in the Joubin Islands.
+Restricted Zone THE REAL PROPERTY AND ADDRESS OF THE PARTY O Joubin Islands A REAL PROPERTY AND A REAL Location 15 km west of Palmer Station: 64° 46.3'S, 64° 24.6'W Purpose Protect sensitive bre zone are the subject eeding birds.
+Birds in the of long-term scientific study.
+Description Zone area: 4160 ha Moss vegetation in the Joubin Islands.
 Polar Oceans Research Group 21 Feb 2013